Venkateshd279/Kubernetes/README.md

    sudo mv ./kubectl /usr/local/bin/kubectl

 ## SETUP IAM USER (kops access aws resources)
-### This is awscli commands working methods. kindly configure aws-cli packages in your linux machines.
+### This is the working method for AWS CLI commands.
+Kindly configure aws-cli packages for your Linux machines.

-In order to build clusters within AWS we'll create a dedicated IAM user for kops.
-This user requires API credentials in order to use kops.
-Create the user, and credentials, using the AWS console.
+To build clusters within AWS, we'll create a dedicated IAM user for Kops.
+This user requires API credentials to use Kops.
+Create the user and credentials using the AWS console.
 The kops user will require the following IAM permissions to function properly: or You can create now with admin access for testing.

    1. AmazonEC2FullAccess